top of page

 In 2021, a flood in New York destroyed the majority of my artworks and personal archives that were in storage there.
 This event resembled the time my parents left Vietnam at the end of the war, where fate makes the choice.
 They took some documents, a handful of photographs, and left everything else behind.
 Just like that, their small chapter and mine were whited out in the blink of an eye.

-I create these files in Sketchup and then choose a single angle or scene from which to make a painting.
-Instead of making the painting myself, I outsource it to various painting studios in Saigon.
-I even ask the painters to sign my name on the back.
-It is common practice for blue chip artists like Damien Hirst or Jeff Koons to hire a stable of painters who do all their labor, with only the signature left to be done by the conceptualizing artist.
-What is different here is that I highlight the idea of reproducibility.
-I can make these paintings over and over again, even without me, from the digital file that I’ve also uploaded to the 3D Warehouse.
-I am asserting that the material painting is no more important than the digital “quote unquote painting”.
-In fact, in the digital version, one can view the painting from infinite angles and many more perspectives that are not possible in the canvas version.
-In this way, the digital painting is richer, fuller, and may be even more important.
+The idea of reproducibility is essential.
+I can make these paintings over and over again, even without me, from the digital file that I then make available in the 3D Warehouse library.
+I am asserting that the material painting is no more important than its digital counterpart.
+In fact, in the digital representation, one can view the painting from infinite angles and many more perspectives that are not possible in the IRL version.
+In this way, the digital artwork is richer, fuller, and may even garner more relevance.

-Perpetual Paintings also questions the notion of rarity and limited editions.
-Fine art photographs are regularly editioned in 5, 20, 30, 50 copies.
+Perpetual Paintings also questions the notion of rarity.
+Fine art photographs are regularly produced in a limited edition.
 This is a blatant western, capitalist construct, where creating low supply hopefully increases demand, and certainly raises the price.
-Yet photography was intended to be accessible and reproducible over and over, with the same inks and papers, à la the printing press and Gutenberg.
+Yet photography was intended to be accessible and reproducible over and over, with the same inks and papers, à la the printing press and Epson.
 The idea of a limited edition goes against the inherent nature of the medium, in fact.
-Estates of photographers like Man Ray and Diane Arbus regularly put out prints long after the artists have passed and authenticate it with the “estate stamp” that signifies them as “originals”.
-Whatever that means.
-And here I question that as well.
+Estates of photographers like Man Ray and Diane Arbus regularly put out prints long after the artists have passed away and authenticate it with the common “estate stamp”, signifying them as “originals” – whatever that means.
+In my case, the living and posthumous estates are one and the same.
+Thus the idea of attribution is also reframed in these works.

 bottom of page